-- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Policy - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so

-- should understand the importance of adopting good e-safety practice when using digital technologies out of school and realise that the school's E-Safety Policy covers their actions out of school, if related to their membership of the school. - should understand that the Academy has monitoring and filtering systems in place and that access and usage is carefully scrutinised
+- Are responsible for using the school digital technology systems in accordance with the behaviour policy of class rules and SIDS Top Tips . - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Should understand the importance of adopting good e-safety practice when using digital technologies out of school and realise that the school's E-Safety Policy covers their actions out of school, if related to their membership of the school. - Should understand that the Academy has monitoring and filtering systems in place and that access and usage is carefully scrutinised. - Should understand that inappropriate use outside of school can and will be dealt with under school policies.

-Parents / Carers
+Parents/Carers

-Parents / Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
-The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website and information about national / local e-safety campaigns / literature.
+Parents/Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
+The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website and information about national / local e-safety campaigns / literature and workshops delivered.
 Parents and carers will be encouraged to support the school in promoting good e-safety practice and to follow guidelines on the appropriate use of: